thomson08/Report/syllabus-long.md

 The course will have a practical and a theoretical component.

 - *The theoretical component* will teach some of the mathematics underpinning the design of programming languages such as logic, rewriting, ordered structures, universal algebra, category theory, and type theory.
-Just enough theory to help the writing of interpreters and to gain an outlook on some of the questions guiding programming languages research.
+We will cover just enough theory to help the writing of interpreters, and to gain an outlook on some of the questions guiding programming languages research.

 - *The practical component* will be about building interpreters for small programming languages.
 We will start with a calculator, that is, an interpreter for the language of high-school arithmetic, then go on to the smallest proper programming language known as lambda calculus.
-Lambda calculus provides variables and functions and other programming languages can be seen as extensions of lambda calculus.
+Lambda calculus provides variables and functions.
+Other programming languages can be seen as extensions thereof.
 Once we have an interpreter for lambda caclulus, we will extend it to larger functional and/or imperative programming languages.

 ## Required Text

 The technical content of the course will be distributed via a git repository.
-The book Gödel, Escher, Bach is assigned as supplementary reading to provide general background.
+Hofstadter's book *Gödel, Escher, Bach* is assigned as supplementary reading to provide general background.
 Students are expected to read the book to deepen their understanding of the course themes.

 ## Course Materials